This is a classic southern recipe that is comfort food for the soul. Try this slow cooker pozole verde next! It's full of Mexican flavor!

 This Chicken and Sausage Gumbo recipe I learned from my husband's mom - a truly authentic Southern recipe that has deep roots in the South Louisiana style of cooking.

-I'm not from Louisiana, but I found this recipe to be so delicious I just had to learn how to cook it.
+I'm not from Louisiana, but this recipe was so delicious that I had to learn how to cook it.

-There are many variations of ingredients in the region, however you'll find that all gumbo tends to have that same home-cooked flavor, even the kids love it!
+Although the ingredients vary in the region, all gumbo tends to have that same home-cooked flavor—even the kids love it!

 The delicious smokey flavor of the Gumbo paired with some good rice and potato salad will be a favorite 'Go-To' meal for your whole family!